If you have a question that you want to be added to the faq contact us.

 You don’t have to use the Support System if you do not want to.

 You can simply use your e-mail and reply as usual.
-The system supports e-mail channeling.
-So as the e-mails are being exchanged, it will track the conversation and log it to the ticket history.
+The system supports e-mail channeling so as the e-mails are being exchanged, it will automatically track the conversation and log it to the ticket history.

 Additionally, the system does offer an easy way to review the conversation and the status of our progress later on.